 Some common complaints I hear when it comes to gravy is that it’s either made with a bunch of processed ingredients from a packet or requires a ton of time since you have to cook the turkey first in order to get the pan drippings.
 Well, not anymore!

-This delicious gravy recipe without drippings is made with simple and wholesome ingredients for a healthy, low-sodium option perfect for Thanksgiving day, Christmas, and everything in between.
+This delicious homemade turkey gravy without drippings is made with simple and wholesome ingredients for a healthy, low-sodium option perfect for Thanksgiving day, Christmas dinner, and everything in between.

-For more easy flavour additions, be sure to check out my Dairy-Free Basil Cashew Pesto and Healthy Cranberry Sauce!
+For more easy flavor additions, be sure to check out my Cinnamon Orange Cranberry Sauce and Dairy-Free Pesto!

 What Are Drippings?

-The good news is, with this easy recipe, you can create an equally tasty gravy recipe without turkey drippings!
+The good news is, with this easy recipe, you can create an equally tasty Thanksgiving gravy without turkey drippings!
 Here’s what you’ll need.

 Ingredient Notes

-- Butter: Just a small amount of butter provides that classic gravy flavour.
-I prefer to use unsalted butter to limit the amount of sodium in this recipe, while enhancing the flavour of the vegetables.
+- Butter: Just a small amount of butter provides that classic gravy flavor.
+I prefer to use unsalted butter to limit the amount of sodium in this recipe, while enhancing the flavor of the vegetables.

-- Veggies: Onion, garlic, celery, and carrots form the base of the gravy, adding extra flavour and nutrients.
+- Veggies: Onion, garlic, celery, and carrots form the base of the gravy, adding extra flavor and nutrients.

 - Flour: I include regular all-purpose flour to help thicken the mixture.
 Or, a 1:1 gluten-free all-purpose flour can also be substituted.